lshachar/Arduino_Fanatec_Wheel/README.md

 [use this](3d%20Models/fanatec%20adapter%20v1.STL) If you need a simple 3d adapter to attach your physical steering wheel to the wheelbase<br/><br/>

-Currently I'm using an Arduino uno.
-Nano is my next target.
-However, they output 5V and the SPI communication on the wheelbase is using 3.3V.
+Code was tested on arduino Uno and Nano, and works fine.
+However, they both output 5V and the SPI communication on the wheelbase is using 3.3V.
 It's best to use a level shifter between the two, so there are no chances of damaging the wheelbase (by connecting the 5V arduino output to a 3.3V wheelbase input)